-- Housing 1A/3B: A student residence hall that includes student life space and classrooms designed by Page Southerland Page.
+- Housing 1A/3B: The Granite Pass student residence hall includes student life space and classrooms designed by Page Southerland Page.

 - Housing 1B: The Glacier Point student residence hall that includes residential community space and classrooms designed by Mahlum Architects.

-- Dining 1D: A multipurpose 600-seat dining facility, and two additional private dining rooms (75 seats and 20 seats) designed by SOM.
+- Dining 1D: The Pavilion is a multipurpose 600-seat dining facility, and two additional private dining rooms (75 seats and 20 seats) designed by SOM.

 |Housing 1A/3B - Mixed Use Housing||Housing 1B - Mixed Use Housing|

 Fall 2019: Second Delivery

 "Second Delivery" is 150,800 assignable square feet in size and includes a new wet-laboratory, computational laboratory buildings with faculty offices, and an outdoor competition field.

 - Lab 2A: A wet laboratory building designed by SOM that also includes a maker space, chemical stockroom and academic machine shop.